 My hope is that groups such as yours will spur the scientific community into an objective posture on this issue.

 “This record is barren of any credible and reputable scientific epidemiological studies and/or analysis of statistical data which would support the Illinois Legislatures determination that fluoridation of the water supplies is both a safe and effective means of promoting public health.” – Illinois Judge Ronald Niemann

-It’s quickly becoming a known fact that the fluoride in our drinking water is harmful, it’s not even the natural element of fluoride, it’s industrial toxic waste called Hydrofluorosilisic acid.
+It’s quickly becoming a known fact that the fluoride in our drinking water is harmful, it’s not even the natural element of fluoride, it’s an industrial toxic waste called Hydrofluorosilisic acid.

 There’s a reason multiple countries and communities all over the world are putting an end to water fluoridation.